FoxxMD/context-mod/docs/examples/author/README.md

 ### Examples

-* [Skip recent activity check based on author](/docs/examples/author/authorFilter.json5) - Skip a Recent Activity check for a set of subreddits if the Author of the Submission has any set of flairs.
+* Skip recent activity check based on author [YAML](/docs/examples/author/authorFilter.yaml) | [JSON](/docs/examples/author/authorFilter.json5) - Skip a Recent Activity check for a set of subreddits if the Author of the Submission has any set of flairs.